nonsoo24/Afrinvest-challenge/README.md

 git clone https://github.com/nonsoo24/Afrinvest-challenge.git
 ```

-- Run npm install to install all dependencies needed to run the project
+- Run the command below to install all dependencies needed to run the project

 ```npm
 npm install